 Pinpoint the areas of your life where you feel unhappy, or where you feel at the mercy of an individual, an organization, or a set of circumstances.
 If you're not sure where to start, our interactive Wheel of Life tool can help you to identify these areas.

 Ask yourself whether you really do lack power in these situations.
-(Our article, Working With the Control Influence Accept Model, can be useful here.)
+(The interactive diagram in our article, Overwhelmed at Work, can be useful here.)
 Be honest.
 Are you being too modest about your abilities or achievements?
 Or, could you be afraid of success?